Amal-Alawour/Student-Performance-Enrollment-Analysis/README.md

 - Average Attendance: 90.78%
 - Average Assignment Score: 86.80

+## Key Insights

+- The project analyzes 20 students and 40 enrollments.
+- The overall completion rate is 75%.
+- The average final score is 88.98.
+- The average attendance rate is 90.78%.
+- C002 has the highest average final score at 92.00.
+- C006 has the lowest average final score at 82.67.

 ## Power BI Dashboard
 The Power BI project contains three pages: